rlauer6/autoconf-template-perl/README.md

 make install
 ```

-This project presents a template for using the toolchain for building
+This project will create the scaffolding for an autoconfiscated Perl
-Perl applications without necessarily having to do a deep dive to learn
-the intricacies (and wonders) of autotools.
+application without requiring you to perform the tedious task of
+setting up your own build tree and `configure.ac`.
+Using the

-Using the autotools toolchain you can create *build rules* and specify
+autotools toolchain you can create *build rules* and specify
 *deployment targets* for all of your built artifacts.
+Even if you are
+not familiar with the intricacies (and wonders) of autotools, you will
+be able to create a fairly sophisticated build environment for your
-If you've ever
+application using this utility.
+If you've ever wondered how software
-wondered how software gets installed on a Linux system, then you'll
+gets installed on a Linux system, then you'll want to learn more about
-want to learn more about autoconfiscated projects.
+autoconfiscated projects.

 ## Why Autoconfiscate